Vishnupriya0702/Spark-Handson-Exercises/README.md

   Fixed width file format can be read only via applying substr, as all data will be read in a single column.

+  Spark.read.table - is used to create a dataframe from Hive table.
+  Spark Dataframe Operations.